reubenmc/jtcohen6.github.io/about.md

 While I don't yet know what I'm doing next year, having turned down a return offer to the world of NYC financial technology—there are a few possibilities floating in the air.
 I'm especially interested in the fields of journalism, theatre, (civil rights) law, higher education, and environmental policy.

-If you're curious to know more, use the [contact form](/contact/)!
+Available on this site are some links, writing samples, and in-progress projects.
+There's also my [standard resume](/resume.pdf) and [theatrical resume](/theatrical_resume.pdf).
+If you're curious to know more, use the [contact form](/contact/form)!
 Messages go straight to my email inbox, and I like to think that I write good emails.

 Until then,<br>
 Jeremy